KubbyDev/AutonomousRobot/README.md

 ### Possible changes

 You can replace the Mega+ESP board with a regular Mega or an Uno board with a separate ESP module.
 That's what I wanted to do at the beginning, but I didn't manage to upload code to the ESP with this technique (I tried to plug it to the PC with a USB adapter, and I also tried to connect it to the arduino in serial and connect the arduino to the PC.
 Both methods without success).
+If you use an Arduino Uno you will have to use the old pathfinding algorithm because the Uno doesn't have enough memory to use the A* algorithm.
 The control algorithm works on the Mega+Wifi and is supposed to work on the normal Mega and on the Uno without changing the pin numbers.
 If you want to change anything, go to ArduinoProgram/Data.h.
 If you want to use a separate ESP module, you might also have to change the Serial connection to the ESP on the Arduino side.
 Go to ArduinoProgram/Communication.cpp and change the SERIALOBJECT.
 The holes in the robot's body can be used for an Uno or a Mega (and maybe some other board but they work for these ones).